ibm-cloud-docs/account/subscription_acct_faq.md

 # FAQ for subscription accounts
 {: #faq-subscription-account}

 FAQ for subscription accounts include entries about subscription credit, subscription terms, and other subscription-related self-help information.
+To find all FAQ for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
 {: shortdesc}

 ## How do I add subscription credit to my account?